"Goodnight children, everywhere."The one with a bastard father and a ham-tastic alien.Written by Mark Gatiss.

-- Madwoman in the Attic: Faceless woman in the attic who won't stop tapping the floor.
+- Madwoman in the Attic: A faceless woman in the attic who won't stop tapping the floor.

-- The Men in Black: They arrive at houses without announcement and take people away under blankets.
+- The Men in Black: They arrive at peoples' homes unannounced and take the faceless people away under blankets.

 - Police Are Useless: Due to a lack of manpower because of the upcoming coronation, and the simple fact that a face-stealing alien is something they simply aren't trained to deal with.

-- Rant Inducing Slight: Minor example, while mixed in with the verbal beat-down that the Doctor is giving Eddie Connelly, Rose berates him for hanging the Union Jack upside down (it is not reflectively symmetrical, due to how the arms of the crosses are offset slightly)."The Union Flag.
+- Rant-Inducing Slight: Minor example, while mixed in with the verbal beat-down that the Doctor is giving Eddie Connelly, Rose berates him for hanging the Union Jack upside down (it is not reflectively symmetrical, due to how the arms of the crosses are offset slightly)."The Union Flag.
 It's only the Union Jack when flown at sea."
 (Her mum dated a sailor.)

 - Throw the Dog a Bone: "'Course he's an idiot.
 He's still your dad."

 - Tranquil Fury: Rita Connelly reacts this way when she learns her husband was responsible for all the faceless people getting taken away, including her own mother.

 The Doctor: It's never too late, as a wise person once said. (to himself) Kylie, I think...